azizcodes/azizcodes.github.io/_posts/2018-01-10-orgtableclean2.md

 )
 ```

-The result is as follows
+The result is as follows (*note: a newer version of the above code in the next post*).

 ```
 |  number | elx          |